-The company is Limited by Guarantee under the Australian Charities and Not-for-profits Commission Act 2012.
+The Company is a company limited by guarantee under the Australian Charities and Not-forprofits Commission Act 2012.
 If the Company is wound up, the Constitution of the Company states that each member undertakes to contribute an amount not exceeding \$10 towards the meeting of any outstanding obligations of the Company.

-There were 8 members of the Company at 30 September 2017.
+There were 8 members of the Company at 30 September 2018.